-Ariana Grande No Longer Dating Mac Miller, Says They’re Still ‘Good Friends’
+Ariana Grande No Longer Dating Mac Miller, Says They’re Still ‘Good Friends,’ Reported ‘People’

 Prior to dating Miller, Grande was linked to Big Sean, but that relationship didn’t end amicably.

-But she isn’t letting the split from Miller get her down: she recently announced that she will be releasing a new album, Sweetener, on July 20.
+But she isn’t letting the split from Miller get her down.
+She recently announced that she will be releasing a new album, Sweetener, on July 20.
 This will be her first album, with new music, since the Manchester bombing.

 thanks to my bff @jimmyfallon for letting me co host the show tonight and perform No Tears for the first time on tv????you’re my favorite always and forever! tune in ♡ pic.twitter.com/NBUdImSJOx